camicroscope/GSOC/ContributorTasks.md

   2. Once the download is complete, open the downloaded .dmg file by double-clicking it.
 Drag the Docker icon to the Applications folder to install Docker Desktop.
   3. After installation, open Launchpad or use Spotlight search to find and launch Docker Desktop.
   4. On macOS Catalina (10.15) and later, Docker Desktop requires permission to install a system extension.
 Follow the on-screen prompts to allow the installation.

+  ### Running caMicroscope in Docker
+  1. Open a terminal or command prompt window and navigate to the directory where you cloned the caMicroscope repository.
+  2. Run the following command:

+        `docker-compose -f develop.yml up`

+  This command starts the caMicroscope services defined in the develop.yml file.
+Ensure you have the docker desktop app open before running this command.
+It may take some time for Docker to download and set up the required containers.

+  4. Run the command: `docker-compose -f develop.yml build`
+  5. Once the Docker containers are up and running, open a web browser and go to  http://localhost:4010/ to see the landing page